AndraIonescu/andradenisionescu.github.io/_posts/2021-03-13-one-year-in-the-pandemic.md

 I am wondering, is my true style comfy sporty and relaxed?
 Did I just forced myself into wearing shirts, dresses, heels, so I can look good in front of other people?
 Well, yes and no. I thought a lot about this, mostly because I have lots of clothes hanging in the closet, untouched for one entire year!
-I realised that I am wearing a uniform at work, although I don't have to, but it is something that helps me have a work-life balance.
+I realised that I am wearing a uniform at the office, although I don't have to, but it is something that helps me have a work-life balance.
 It helps my mind making a distinction between work and personal life.

 ##### 4. A car is useful.